zheliu6/zheliu6.github.io/_pages/about.md

 My research interest includes Software Engineering and Human Machine Interaction.
 I have published 15 papers at the top international Software Engineering and Human Machine Interaction conferences/journal (CCF-A) with total <a href='https://scholar.google.com/citations?user=D27QoFMAAAAJ'>google scholar citations <strong><span id='total_cit'>1163</span></strong></a>.

 # 🔥 News
+- *2025.05*: &nbsp;🎉🎉 A full research paper is accepted at Proceedings of the 48th IEEE/ACM International Conference on Software Engineering (ICSE'26).
 - *2025.01*: &nbsp;🎉🎉 A full research paper is accepted at Proceedings of the 2025 ACM International Conference on the Foundations of Software Engineering (FSE'25).
 - *2024.09*: &nbsp;🎉🎉 I received the "Doctoral Dissertation Incentive Program of the Software Engineering Professional Committee of the CCF".
 - *2024.08*: &nbsp;🎉🎉 I received the "Excellent Doctoral Dissertation of Chinese Academy of Sciences in 2024".